 Regular classes take place from late February to early April 2020.

 - Logic (Prof. Andrea Iacona).
 First part of “Logic & Rationality”.

 - Philosophy and Mathematics (Prof. Francesca Biagioli).

-Regular classes take place from 27 April to 6 June 2020.
+Regular classes take place from late April to early June 2020.